Hakuverse/BRG30-ISEA-Labs/README.md

 # Lab 1a reflection.

-At first, when i first downloaed a virtual machine, i picked VirtualBox to setup my linux environment, but VirtualBox keeps giving me errors while setting up, it takes at least 30mins of loading and ended up giving me an Error message.
+At first, when I first downloaed a virtual machine, I picked VirtualBox to setup my linux environment, but VirtualBox keeps giving me errors while setting up, it takes at least 30mins of loading and ended up giving me an Error message.
 I have to resolve this issue by changing to a different virtual machine, VMware Workstation, and it ran perfectly.

 Virtual machines has a few key advantage for testing and development, first is isolation, VM runs completely in a separate environment from the host OS.
 If the VM crash or gets infected with malware, the host will not get affected at all.
 This is good for testing unstable softwares or security tools.
 Secondly, VM is Cost effective, Instead of getting multiple physical servers, you can run multiple VMs on one host, this costs much lesser than getting multiple physical servers.
 Thirdly, you can export a VM and share it with working colleagues so everyone can get the same environment and settings, eliminating the unncessary non working conditions for different machines.
-At first I only allocate 1GB of RAM to the VM and it made Ubuntu very slow and unresponsive, then i changed back to 4096 MB, and it solved the issue.
+At first I only allocate 1GB of RAM to the VM and it made Ubuntu very slow and unresponsive, then I changed back to 4096 MB, and it solved the issue.

+I install because `openssh-server` SSH allows secure remote access to the server without physical access, which is the standard in cloud and enterprise environments, similarily using `ufw` (Uncomplicated Firewall) provides a simplified interface to iptables, letting me define which ports are exposed and reducing the attack surface.

-Before this lab, I thought Linux was just one operating system, but now i learned that Linux is actually just the kernel, the core that manages the hardware, processes, and memory.
+Before this lab, I thought Linux was just one operating system, but now I learned that Linux is actually just the kernel, the core that manages the hardware, processes, and memory.
 Different distribution package the kernel with different software, package managers, desktop environments, and configuration to do different things.
 Ubtuntu was an good choice because it is beginner friendly, and widely used in cloud environments such as AWS and Azure.

 ============================================================================================